-Moss, Levy & Hartzheim, LLP Culver City, California February 25, 2015
+Moss, Levy & Hartzheim, LLP Culver City, California

+December 28, 2015

-PUENTE HILLS HABITAT PRESERVATION AUTHORITY Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2014
+PUENTE HILLS HABITAT PRESERVATION AUTHORITY Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2015

-Management's discussion and analysis (MD&A) of the Puente Hills Habitat Preservation Authority (the Authority) provides a narrative overview of the Authority's financial activities for the fiscal year ended June 30, 2014.
-Please read it in conjunction with the accompanying financial statements, footnotes, and supplementary information.
+Management's discussion and analysis (MD&A) of the Puente Hills Habitat Preservation Authority (the Authority) provides a narrative overview of the Authority's financial activities for the fiscal year ended June 30, 2015.
+Please read it in conjunction with the accompanying financial statements and footnotes.